YangHarvey/DuckDB-SGX2/README.md

 make all benchmark BUILD_TPCH=1 cd ..
 ```
+For the OpenSSL version, do the same in the `duckdb_openssl` folder.

 Now, generate the manifest files.
 In this example, we include two manifest files - one for the DuckDB engine and one fore the benchmark runner.
 We start by building the former.